 LePage took office in 2011 and has since led efforts to cut the state’s Medicaid program.
 First, he reduced the eligibility limits for adults with dependents and reduced benefits for elderly Medicaid beneficiaries.
 Second, Maine ended coverage for adults without dependents, effective Jan.
 1, 2014.
 The stricter eligibility limits resulted in about 25,000 people losing Medicaid eligibility.
 Third, the LePage administration petitioned the federal government for approval to end coverage for 19- and 20-year olds.

 As of October 2014, about 291,000 people were enrolled in MaineCare.
 By July 2016, enrollment had decreased to 270,827.
 And by June 2017, it had decreased even further, to 264,386.
-Nationwide, Medicaid/CHIP enrollment has grown by 27 percent since the end of 2013, including states that have expanded Medicaid as well as those that have not.
+Nationwide, Medicaid/CHIP enrollment has grown by 29 percent since the end of 2013, including states that have expanded Medicaid as well as those that have not.
 Medicaid enrollment in Maine is expected to increase by at least 70,000 people once coverage is expanded, which will take it well above the 291,000 who were enrolled as of 2013.